 How Long: You can hit the main sites in a rushed, one day tour of the city.
 Three to five days is ideal to see most of what Rome has to offer, as wells as exploring its nooks and crannies.

-See more of Rome: Rome in Pictures
+See more of Rome: 2 Days in Rome: The Perfect Itinerary

 Florence is the art capital of the world.
 It is also a gorgeous city best seen by climbing its numerous towers.